Lavorazione con simulazione CNC: Una guida pratica per ridurre i rischi e aumentare l’efficienza

 Not all simulations serve the same purpose—choose the type based on your specific goal, whether it’s testing machine performance or verifying part quality.

 Machine Tool SimulationCNC machine tool performance and motion1.
-Verify machine motion trajectory (PER ESEMPIO., no axis overtravel).
-2. Check for collisions between tool, apparecchio, e macchina.
-3. Evaluate machine accuracy and reliability.Testing new machine setups; optimizing complex machining paths (PER ESEMPIO., 5-axis machining for aerospace parts)
+Verify machine motion trajectory (per esempio., no axis overtravel).
+2. Check for collisions between tool, fixture, and machine.
+3. Evaluate machine accuracy and reliability.Testing new machine setups; optimizing complex machining paths (per esempio., 5-axis machining for aerospace parts)

 Esempio: A mold manufacturer used Machine Tool Simulation to test a 5-axis machining path for a complex plastic mold.
 The simulation detected a collision between the tool holder and the fixture—avoiding a $10,000 machine repair bill and a 2-week production delay.